 - Find ways to encourage customer reviews, and do everything you can to keep your customers happy.

 - Above all: More sales = higher rankings = more sales

 There you have it!
-You now know exactly what metrics Amazon is looking at to rank listings in their industry-leading product search engine.
+You now know exactly what ranking Amazon is looking at to make sure their customers are happy.
 All that’s left is for you to go out there and capitalize on your superior knowledge!

 In the meantime, do you have any additional questions about ranking products on Amazon?
 Do you need me to clarify something I didn’t explain well enough?

 Let me know in the comments below, I’ll be responding to every last one 🙂